Snowflake Sweets That Are One of a Kind

 Traditional Snowflake Sugar Cookies

 Your snowflake cookie cutter can turn plain sugar cookies into festive holiday treats, but that's only half the fun.
-Use royal icing and a handful of sprinkles to make these flakes as intricate or as simple as you want.
+Use royal icing and a handful of sprinkles to make these flakes as intricate as you want.

 Snowflake Cookie Wreath

-Let it snow for a while, and your snowflake cookies will pile up into a cute cookie wreath.
+Pile up your snowflake cookies into a cute cookie wreath.
 Top with a glistening white glaze and snowflake sprinkles to complete this wintry dessert.

 Snowflake Stack Cookies